Self (magazine): History

 In July 1988, Anthea Disney took the position of editor-in-chief and made it her goal to refresh the magazine’s image.
 In the one year she held that position, she reworked the content by seeking out renowned authors such as Ann Hood, Susan Allen Toth, Alice Adams, Helen Mohr and Elizabeth Benedict to supply the magazine with fresher content with a higher degree of journalistic integrity.
 She revised their cover strategy by replacing airbrushed models with more natural-looking pictures of women in everyday surroundings.
 It was also at this time when the colors of teal and magenta were adopted for the magazine.
 Disney said in a New York Times article: "We deliberately chose colors not being used on other magazines".
 Between 1986 and 1989, the newsstand sales increased by 3 percent and the subscriptions increased by 22 percent.

 Self was nominated in 2008 for a National Magazine Award (ASME) in the "personal service online" category for their annual Self Challenge, an interactive three-month weight-loss program that allows readers to log their workouts and watch videos, record their meals using an online nutrition diary, share recipes and tips, and communicate with the online community as they track their progress.

 In the April 2014 edition (released in March), Self published a story mocking marathon runners wearing tutus.
 The runner in the associated picture was in fact a brain cancer survivor and was running for charity.
 After news of the offense spread online, the magazine made an apology.

 In December 2016, it was announced Self would become online-only after their February 2017 issue was published.
+In April 2026, the magazine ceased, with coverage focused on women's health folded into Allure and Glamour.